itzg/docker-minecraft-server/README.md

 ## Healthcheck

-This image contains [mc-monitor](https://github.com/itzg/mc-monitor) and uses its `status` command to continually check on the container's.
+This image contains [mc-monitor](https://github.com/itzg/mc-monitor) and uses its `status` command to continually check on the containers.
 That can be observed from the `STATUS` column of `docker ps`

 ```